 Ensuring Fair Housing for All with NAR's Bryan Greene | Center for REALTOR® Development Podcast (National Association of REALTORS®, Nov.
 2, 2020)

 Growing awareness among real estate professionals has resulted in a clearer understanding that fair housing in America is still an issue.
-Last November, Bryan Greene, the current Vice President of Political Advocacy at NAR, was featured on NAR's Center for REALTOR® Development Podcast to talk about the Fair Housing situation in America.
+In November of 2020, Bryan Greene, the current Vice President of Political Advocacy at NAR, was featured on NAR's Center for REALTOR® Development Podcast to talk about the Fair Housing situation in America.
 Bryan talked about the history behind the situation in our country, as well as what tools NAR is using to help their agents start making a change as we move forward to a more fair and equitable industry.

 “Building Stuyvesant Town: A Mid-Century Controversy” | The Bowery Boys: New York City History (Omny Studio, Nov.
 14, 2019)